michael105/minicore/README.md

 Amongst other, it's easier to customize them.
 And they are in a central directory.
 Aliases always tend to be spread over several config files, at least on my systems.

+---

+For compiling, you'll need the script mini-gcc from minilib.
+What, again, reminds me of my plan to put the whole minilib into this script.
+No installing anymore, no version problems, just one wrapper script mini-gcc.